szmarczak/cacheable-lookup/README.md

 ##### options.cacheAdapter

-A [Keyv adapter](https://github.com/lukechilds/keyv) where is stored the cache.
+A [Keyv adapter](https://github.com/lukechilds/keyv) which stores the cache.

 ##### options.maxTtl

 Type: `number`<br>
 Default: `Infinity`

 Limits the TTL.
-If set to `0` it'll make a new query each time.
+If set to `0` it'll make a new DNS query each time.

 ##### options.resolver